-NOTE: Pretty much all these meal options need a fair amount of water for cooking.
-I highly recommend investing in a good water filter so you don’t have to boil water to purify it.
+Pretty much all these meal options need a fair amount of water for cooking.
+I highly recommend you invest in a good water filter so you don’t have to boil water to purify it.
 You’ll save so much time.
 We use filters by Sawyer.

 There’s no refrigeration for leftovers, and you don’t want to burn them, bury them or throw them in the bushes either—nothing that’ll attract wildlife (whether you’re in bear country or not…but especially if you’re in bear country).
 Besides, why carry more than you need to?